makandra/capybara-lockstep/README.md

 <body data-initializing>
 ```

-Your application JavaScript should remove the `[data-initializing]` attribute when it is done hydrating and rendering.
+Your application JavaScript should remove the `[data-initializing]` attribute when it is done rendering the initial page.

 More precisely, the attribute should be removed in the same [JavaScript task](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) ("tick") that will finish initializing. capybara-lockstep will assume that the page will be initialized by the end of this task.

+**After the initial rendering, capybara-lockstep will automatically detect when the browser is busy, even if content is changed dynamically later.
+After the initial page load you no longer need to add or remove the `[data-initializing]` attribute.**

+#### Example: Vanilla JS

 If all your initializing JavaScript runs synchronously on `DOMContentLoaded`, you can remove `[data-initializing]` in an event handler: